MicrosoftDocs/power-automate-docs/articles/guided-learning/learning-create-a-flow.md

 ![Office 365 email](./media/learning-create-a-flow/office-365-email.png)

-We are going to use a **template** that will put all of your email attachments into a folder in your OneDrive.
-Searching for **attachments** through **email** can be time consuming, and this flow saves time by storing all your attachments in one central location.
+We are going to use a **template** that will put all of your email attachments into a folder in your OneDrive. **Searching for attachments through email** can be time consuming, and this flow saves time by **storing all your attachments in one central location**.

-**Click** the **Save Office 365 email attachments** to OneDrive for business template.
+Click the **Save Office 365 email attachments** to OneDrive for business template.

 ## Create and Administer a Flow ##

-This is one of our new, **one click** templates, where we try and only ask relevant questions necessary to **build** the flow without having you deal with the editor screens.
+This is one of our new, **one click** templates, where we only ask relevant questions **necessary to build the flow** so you do not have to deal with the editor screens.
 On the template graphic, there is a **detailed description** of what the template does and needs to succeed.

 ![Save Office 365 email](./media/learning-create-a-flow/save-flow-office-description.png)

 You are asked to **provide credentials** for the Office 365 Outlook and SharePoint services.
-If you use both services regularly, you will already be **signed into** them.
+**If you use both services regularly, you will already be signed into them**.

 ![Click create flow](./media/learning-create-a-flow/click-create-flow.png)